Sabal: Formerly placed in Sabal

-Pollinators and parasitoids
+Ecology

-Sabal species are used as food sources by several species of birds including Mimus polyglottos, Turdus migratorius, Dendroica coronata, Corvus ossifragus, and Drycopus pileatus, Caryobruchus, and various species of hymenoptera.
-Bears (Ursus americanus) and racoons are also known to feed on fruit of various species of Sabal.
-Sabal palmetto is recorded to have its own lichen, Arthonia rubrocincta, that only occurs on the leaf bases of the Cabbage Palm (Sabal palmetto).
+Sabal species are used as food sources by several species of birds (including Mimus polyglottos, Turdus migratorius, Dendroica coronata, Corvus ossifragus, and Drycopus pileatus) as well as insects, such as Caryobruchus and various species of Hymenoptera.
+American black bears (Ursus americanus) and raccoons (Procyon lotor) are also known to feed on fruit of various species of Sabal.
+Sabal palmetto is recorded to have its own lichen, Arthonia rubrocincta, that only occurs on its leaf bases.
 In Europe, the introduced Lepidopteran species Paysandisia archon has become a prominent pest whose larvae are known to feed on some of the cultivated species of Sabal.

 Uses

 Arborescent species are often transplanted from natural stands into urban landscapes and are rarely grown in nurseries due to slow growth.
 Several species are cultivated as ornamental plants and because several species are relatively cold-hardy, can be grown farther north than most other palms.
 The central bud of Sabal palmetto is edible and, when cooked, is known as 'swamp cabbage'.
 Mature fronds are used as thatch, to make straw hats, and for weaving mats.